 Upstream Development & Production

-The Upstream Development and Production department’s mandate is premised on the acquisition of international oil producing assets.
-This is in line with NAMCOR’s strategy of securing long-term revenue.
+The Upstream Development and Production department’s mandate is premised on the acquisition of international oil producing assets, and monitoring NAMCOR’s share of participation in the Namibian discoveries.
+This is in line with NAMCOR’s strategy of securing long-term revenue for the company while transferring operatorship competencies and relevant technologies.

-The company has made substantial progress in its asset acquisition efforts, with the recent participation in the Sonangol P&P divestment process in 2021, where NAMCOR and its partners successfully bid for Blocks 15/06, 23 & 27.
-On 12 April 2022 NAMCOR and its partners entered into the sales and purchase agreement with Sonangol P&P to purchase a 10% working interest in Block 15/06, 40% working interest in Block 23 (with operatorship), and 35% working interest in Block 27.
+The company has made substantial progress in its asset acquisition efforts, with the ongoing participation in the Sonangol Divestment process, where NAMCOR and its partners successfully bid for Blocks 15/06, 23 & 27.
+On 12 April 2022 NAMCOR and its partners entered into the Sales and Purchase Agreement (SPA) with Sonangol P&P to purchase a 10% working interest in Block 15/06, 40 % working interest in Block 23 (with operatorship), and 35% working interest in Block 27.

 An independent technical and commercial review of Block 15/06 was conducted by TRACS International Limited to identify projects potentially classified as reserves following the SPE PRMS guidelines for classification of reserves and resources.
-TRACS review concluded that the 10% working interest in Block 15/06 has equivalent remaining technical recoverable volumes of ca. 55 million barrels of oil as of April 2022, with further net in-place resources in field upsides, discoveries, and prospect pools of ca. 70, 45 and 290 million barrels respectively (unrisked).
+TRACS review concluded that the 10% working interest in Block 15/06 has equivalent remaining technical recoverable volumes of ca.55 million barrels of oil as of April 2022, with further net in-place resources in field upsides, discoveries, and prospect pools of ca.70, 45, and 290 million barrels respectively (unrisked).
 The review has not identified any potential red flags, technical or commercial, relating to the acquisition of Block 15/06.
-The finalization of the acquisition of all the blocks is subject to customary conditions and approvals, with completion expected before December 2022.
+The finalization of the acquisition of all the block is subject to customary conditions and approvals, with completion expected by end 2023.

 Kudu Gas Project